mattermost/docs/source/overview/faq.md

 #### Why was Mattermost created?

-To offer an alternative to propreitary SaaS services that monetize by paywalling users from their data.
+To offer an alternative to propreitary SaaS services.
 For more info, please go to mattermost.org and click "Why we made Mattermost".

 #### Can I use Mattermost to create a propretary SaaS service?

 We prefer you didn't.
-For more info, please go to mattermost.org and click "Mattermost Vision".
+For more info, please go to mattermost.org and click "Why we made Mattermost".

 ## Enterprise Edition